projectglow/glow/docs/source/additional-resources/community-edition/community-edition.rst

    :align: right
    :scale: 45 %

+1. Log into your `Databricks Community Edition workspace <https://community.cloud.databricks.com/>`_.
-1. Download the :download:`DBC archive <./glow-demo.dbc>`.
+2. Download the :download:`DBC archive <./glow-demo.dbc>`.
-2. Click the `Workspace button <https://docs.databricks.com/workspace/workspace-objects.html#workspace-root-folder>`_
+3. Click the `Workspace button <https://docs.databricks.com/workspace/workspace-objects.html#workspace-root-folder>`_
-   in the left sidebar of your `Community Edition workspace <https://community.cloud.databricks.com/>`_.
+   in the left sidebar of your workspace.
-3. In your user folder, right-click and select "Import".
+4. In your user folder, right-click and select "Import".
-4. Select "Import from file", select the downloaded DBC archive, and click "Import".
+5. Select "Import from file", select the downloaded DBC archive, and click "Import".

 |div-clear|